elibroftw/music-caster/README.md

 ## UI Keyboard Shortcuts
 There exists keyboard shortcuts.
 I will finish this table later.
+Note that the progress bar and the volume slider can be controlled via scrolling.
 | Shortcut        | Window           | Behaviour  |
 | ------------- |:-------------:| -----:|
 | Ctrl + S | | |